 There are, of course other styles of tea service besides British – learn about them here!

 Next, you will need tea.
-TFD is insistent on drinking one of only two teas at this event: a specific blend of first flush Darjeeling tea from Vahdam Tea or Isaphan tea from L’Autre Thé in Paris, a surprising blend of Chinese black tea end green tea flavored with rose and violet.
+TFD is insistent on drinking one of only two teas at this event: a first flush Darjeeling tea from my preferred supplier or Isaphan tea from L’Autre Thé in Paris, a surprising blend of Chinese black tea end green tea flavored with rose and violet.
 It is sprinkled with mallow petals, jasmine and rose petals.

 As for sugar, be aware that not all sugars are created equal.
 At all.
 I insist on only Béghin Say La Perruche Variety: One 8.8 oz Box Each of Rough Cut Brown Sugar Cubes and Rough Cut White Sugar Cubes at my afternoon teas.